 Published data on the morphology of P. citricarpa vary considerably, partly because of the confusion about the identity of the different Phyllosticta species associated with Citrus (Baayen et al., 2002; Glienke et al., 2011; Wang et al., 2012; Wulandari et al., 2009; Guarnaccia et al. 2017).
 The following morphological and morphometric characteristics refer to fructifications and spores of P. citricarpa produced mainly in culture; they are based on data from Sutton and Waterston (1966) and van der Aa (1973), as revised and amended by Baayen et al. (2002).

 Ascocarps.
-Pseudothecia are formed on leaf litter and in culture (De Holanda Nozaki, 2007) but not on any other plant material (e.g. attached leaves, fruit).
+Pseudothecia are formed on leaf litter and in culture (De Holanda Nozaki, 2007; Tran et al., 2017) but not on any other plant material (e.g. attached leaves, fruit).
 They are solitary or aggregated, globose to pyriform, immersed, dark brown to black, 125–360 μm, with a single papillate to rostrate ostiole, and their surface is often covered with irregular hyphal outgrowths.
 The outer wall layer is composed of angular cells with brown thickened walls, whereas the inner layer is composed of angular to globose cells with thinner colourless walls.

 Asci.
 Fasciculate, bitunicate, clavate, eight-spored with a rounded apex.
 Their dimensions are 40–65 μm × 12–15 μm before the rupture of the outer wall, and they become cylindrical-clavate and extend in length to 120–150 μm prior to dehiscence.